red/red/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

 ---

+** Before Submitting **

+Please consider posting on https://gitter.im/red/bugs gitter room before opening your issue, to see if others think it should be filed, can help reproduce, etc.

 **Describe the bug**
 A clear and concise description of what the bug is.